About the Journal

 The journal Documenta Praehistorica does not charge authors or any third party for publication.
 Both submission and processing of manuscripts, and publication of articles are free of charge.
 There are no fees for publishing materials.
 There are no: "article processing charges" (APCs), "article submission charges", "membership fees" or "language editing fees".
 We do not charge authors for having colour photos or extra pages in their articles.
 There are no hidden costs whatsoever.

 The publication of an article in a peer-reviewed journal Documenta Praehistorica is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 It is therefore necessary to agree upon standards of expected ethical behaviour for all parties involved in the act of publishing: the author, the editor (and the editorial board), the peer reviewer and the publisher.

 University of Ljubljana Press (Založba Univerze v Ljubljani) as publisher of the journal Documenta Praehistorica takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
 We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-In addition, the Faculty of Arts, University of Ljubljana and the editorial board of Documenta Praehistorica will assist in communications with other journals and/or publishers where this is useful and necessary.
+In addition, the Ljubljana University Press, Faculty of Arts and the editorial board of Documenta Praehistorica will assist in communications with other journals and/or publishers where this is useful and necessary.

 Duties of authors